PriyanshuMool/PowerBI/README.md

-This folder contains all of my projects and tutorials on and about Power BI.
+This folder contains all of my projectsand tutorials on and about Power BI.